Lambu Nagesh

-Lambu Nagesh (died September 1, 2017) was a Kannada actor who appeared in many films, television shows, and plays.
+Lambu Nagesh (died September 1, 2017) was an Indian actor who appeared in many Kannada films, television shows, and plays.

 Career

 Lambu Nagesh started his career in the arts as an actor in plays, working with B. Jayashree.
 After that, he started acting in television shows, which is when he started to gain popularity.
 Nagesh acted in his first film, Prithviraj, in 1992.
-From then to his death, he acted in many films and TV series, mostly playing supporting roles and villain characters.
-Many of the films and TV shows he acted in were very well known throughout the country.
+From then to his death, he acted in 100 films and TV series, mostly playing supporting roles and villain characters.

-Filmography

-Lambu Nagesh acted in around 100 films.
-They include: